Terri Hinton

 Theresa Hinton is a former England women's international footballer.

 Career

 Theresa Irvine began her football career at the Berkshire side Bracknell Bullitts at the age of 21.
 Initially starting as a forward, she soon found she preferred playing as a goalkeeper, a position in which she thrived at Bracknell Bullitts before eventually transferring to Aylesbury.
-At 26, Irvine made her England debut against Sweden and continued to represent England for the next six years.

 International career

+Irvine made her England debut on 1 June 1980 against Wales, and continued to represent England for the next four years.
 She was part of the England squad that competed at the 1984 European Competition for Women's Football where England lost against Sweden in the final.
 In November 2022, Irvine was recognized by The Football Association as one of the England national team's legacy players, and as the 53rd women's player to be capped by England.